Therapy Covered By Insurance In Hialeah

 Is online therapy more affordable than in-person therapy?

-Online therapy is typically more affordable than in-person therapy.
+Online therapy is typically more affordable than in-person therapy without insurance coverage.
 For example, online therapy through BetterHelp without insurance ranges from $70 to $100 a week, billed weekly or monthly.
 (The cost depends on several factors, such as your location, referral source, preferences, any applicable discounts, and therapist availability.)
-In contrast, in-person therapy without insurance often costs between $100 to $350 per session.
-Some BetterHelp therapists may also now be in-network with certain insurance plans, which may lower the cost of online care.
+In contrast, in-person therapy without insurance often costs $100 to $350 per session.
+Some BetterHelp therapists may now be in-network with certain insurance plans, which can further lower the cost of online care.

 In-Person Therapy